digital-ai/release-integration-sdk-workshop/part-1/lab-3-oidc-setup.md

 kubectl apply -n ns-yourname -f digitalai/dai-release/ns-yourname/20221031-131244/kubernetes/dai-release_cr.yaml
 ```

-Open the **k9s** utility and see if the pods are starting.
+The changes will not be applied until the Release server restarts.
+Open the **k9s** utility and see if the `dai-xlr-ns-yourname-digitalai-release-X` pods are restarting.

-XXX MOVE K9s hint into lab-1 or lab-2

 When everything has restarted, go to RELEASE URL.